AMReX-Combustion/PeleLM/Docs/source/Tutorials_FlowPastCyl.rst

 Test case and boundary conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Direct Numerical Simulations (DNS) is performed on a 16x8 :math:`cm^2` 2D computational domain, with the bottom left corner located at (-0.04:-0.04) and the top right corner at (0.12:0.04).
+Direct Numerical Simulations (DNS) is performed on a 8x4 :math:`cm^2` 2D computational domain, with the bottom left corner located at (-0.02:-0.02) and the top right corner at (0.6:0.02).
 The base grid is decomposed into 128x64 cells and up to 3 levels of refinement (although we will start with a single level).
 The refinement ratio between each level is set to 2.
-The maximum box size is fixed at 64, and the base (level 0) grid is composed of 2 boxes, as shown in Fig :numref:`fig:NumSetup`.
+The maximum box size is fixed at 64, and the base (level 0) grid is composed of 2 boxes, as shown in Fig :numref:`fig:FPC_NumSetup`.

 Periodic boundary conditions are used in the transverse (:math:`y`) direction, while ``Inflow`` (dirichlet) and ``Outflow`` (neumann) boundary conditions are used in the main flow direction (:math:`x`).
 The flow goes from left to right.
-A cylinder of radius 0.008 m is placed in the middle of the flow at (-0.01:0.0).
+A cylinder of radius 0.0035 m is placed in the middle of the flow at (0.0:0.0).

 .. |a| image:: ./Visualization/SetupSketchFPC.png
      :width: 100%

-.. _fig:NumSetup:
+.. _fig:FPC_NumSetup:

 .. table:: Sketch of the computational domain with level 0 box decomposition.
      :align: center